Educator Programs

 From civic learning to core curriculum, we’ve got you covered.
 Our professional development programs provide rich and unique experiences with history.
 Connect with the Museum’s exhibitions and resources.
 Engage with staff and experts.

 Free; advance reservations required.
-Recommended for educators of grades 7–12.
+Recommended for teachers of grades 6–12.
+3 PD hours.

 Customized Planning with CHM Education Staff